What Happens Once You Plead Guilty or are Found Guilty – The Sentencing Process in Criminal Proceedings

 2. Antecedents

-Antecedents refer to the accused person’s previous criminal records.
-After the TIC charges have been dealt with, the Prosecution informs the Court of the accused person’s antecedents.
-The antecedents are presented and explained to the accused person and he will be asked to confirm if the antecedents are correct and accurate as described.
-If the accused person agrees, the hearing will move on to the next step of the Prosecution’s submissions on sentencing.
-Otherwise, the Prosecution must prove the criminal records through a Newton Hearing.
+Antecedents refer to a person’s previous criminal records.
+After addressing the Taken Into Consideration (TIC) charges, the Prosecution informs the Court of the accused person’s antecedents.
+These records are presented and explained to the accused, and he or she will be asked to confirm if they are accurate.
+Once the accused agrees, the hearing can progress to the next step – the Prosecution’s submissions on sentencing.
+However, if there is a dispute regarding the criminal records, a Newton Hearing is required to confirm them.
+This whole process is a part of what happens after pleading guilty in Singapore.

 In a separate article, we covered the factors which are commonly used by Defences in Singapore in mitigation pleas.